Creating more than the sum of the part(ner)s

 More than 260 DePaul undergraduates are enrolled in the Pathways Honors Program, which provides accelerated admission into six graduate programs at RFUMS, including medicine and pharmacy.
 Participants save a full year of college, decreasing costs and beginning their professional careers sooner.

-“I couldn’t be more appreciative of the opportunity DePaul Pathways has given us,” says Alexa Zajecka, who is finishing her health sciences degree from DePaul while simultaneously beginning her master’s degree in physician assistant practice.
+“I couldn’t be more appreciative of the opportunity DePaul Pathways has given us,” says Alexa Zajecka, who is finishing her health sciences degree from DePaul while simultaneously beginning her degree in allopathic medicine.
 “Now that I’m in my first year [at RFUMS], I completely understand the relationship between the two universities: they share not only the same teaching style, but also the same values in that students are focused, open-minded, respectful and eager to help the community.”

 DePaul College Prep